What is Keratitis?

-What Are Symptoms of Fungal Keratitis?
+What Are the Symptoms of Fungal Keratitis?

-For fungal keratitis, the symptoms include blurry vision, redness, sensitivity to light, excessive tearing or discharge,
+Fungal keratitis symptoms include blurry vision, redness, sensitivity to light, excessive tearing or discharge,

 What Causes Fungal Keratitis?

 There are five types of fungi that can lead to fungal keratitis.
-Four of them are filamentous fungi, aspergillus flavus,

 How is Fungal Keratitis Diagnosed?